acticloud/malcom/README.md

 ## config/{db}_stats.txt
 For each different db we want to use, there must be a | separated file,

-that contains the following statistics for each column,
+that contains the following statistics for each column (the order here matters):

 min value, max value, count, unique, width.